 Visit the Tommy Thompson Park Spring Bird Festival

 Birds are synonymous with the onset of spring and you can celebrate the season (without dipping into your wallet) with a visit to Tommy Thompson Park.
-The annual Spring Bird Festival takes place on May 12 and celebrates International Migratory Bird Day.
+The annual Spring Bird Festival takes place on May 11, 2019 and celebrates International Migratory Bird Day.
 Tommy Thompson Park is not only one of the city’s best green spaces, it’s also an important stopover for migratory birds.
 The festival gives you a chance to learn more about some of your favourite feathered friends and involves all sorts of educational activities.
 Sign up for a birding 101 workshop, go for a guided birding walk and take part in conservation activities for both kids and adults.

 Stroll Through a Street Festival

 Street festival season is just getting warmed up come spring but there are a few options to get out and enjoy the fresh air and neighbourhood camaraderie at a street festival over the next several weeks.
 Street festivals in Toronto usually mean live music, food vendors, games, family-friendly activities and local goods for sale, depending on the festival.
-Some upcoming street celebrations in Toronto this spring include Spring into Parkdale Sidewalk Festival and Night Market on May 11, Dundas West Fest on June 1 and 2, and Junction Summer Solstice on June 23.
+Some upcoming street celebrations in Toronto this spring include Spring into Parkdale Sidewalk Festival and Night Market on May 11, Dundas West Fest on June 1 and 2, and Junction Summer Solstice on June 22 for 2019.

 Explore Kensington Market on a Sunday